 Use time-slots wisely

-- an hour or less (including bus or train travel) is a good time-slot for reviewing lecture notes, reading short articles, jotting down essay plans, proofreading, or preparing your daily to-do list
+- an hour or less (including bus or train travel) is a good time-slot for reviewing lecture notes, reading short articles, essay planning, proofreading, or preparing your daily to-do list

-- one to three-hour time-slots are good for study groups, reading for classes or assignments, taking notes from readings, searching databases in the library for relevant materials, editing a draft of an assignment, reviewing for exams
+- one to three-hour time-slots are good for study groups, reading for classes or assignments, taking notes from readings, searching databases in the library for relevant materials, editing an assignment draft or reviewing material for an eExam

 - look at the summary pages of textbooks.
 These are usually at the end of a chapter and can help you decide which chapters to focus on